 The Codefresh container registry also had some extra features unique to Codefresh such as a smart Docker image cache.

 We know that these features are important to several customers and we wish to keep them.
-SAAS customers will get a caching registry out of the box.
+SAAS customers can choose which registry will be used for caching and it can be any external registry (the same one that is used for image pushing or another one).
 Customers with hybrid runtimes will still get caching from any external registry they connect, which in many cases will actually yield a performance improvement as well as improved security.

 This way customers will still be able to enjoy fast builds and dynamic pipeline steps by using their own registry.
 Development for this new functionality is already underway.